Water Color Art

 I have continued with the same canvas under varied conditions, all of these conditions adding up

 in terms of layers of paint, one over the other, contributing to an

 unforeseen final mood I have held back some canvases for over fifteen years

 waiting for the right moment to finish it, my Hawaiian Reef #42

 beginning of the canvas until the realization of its completion has no

 predetermined time line.
-Time is necessary to see all the subtleties in
+Time is necessary only to see all the work and development

 are to be made for all the parts of the painting to live together in